81. Stay socially connected to avoid cognitive decline. Reach out.

 Reflection

 When I think of aging well, I think of my maternal grandmother, who stayed mentally sharp, active, and engaged into her late nineties.
-Unfortunately, during her last couple of years she was restricted to her room much of the time because of the pandemic.
-Even so, she managed to maintain a positive attitude and stayed engaged in other ways, such as playing Words With Friends (which she managed to beat me at from time to time at the age of 99).
+Even when the pandemic confined her to her room during her final years, she managed to maintain a positive attitude and stayed engaged in other ways, such as playing Words With Friends.
+At 99 she still beat me now and then—talk about staying sharp!

 Connection Skill & Action Step: Reach out (to old friends and new acquaintances)

 Staying socially active sometimes means taking the initiative to reach out and connect.
-Consider one or more of the following:
+It doesn’t have to be complicated.
+For example:

 Reaching out and initiating connection can take emotional energy.
-If this activity feels hard to you, consider setting a small goal, like reaching out to one person per week.
-Or, gamify it, such as by setting a target goal (reach out to 5 people) batching it into one day, and giving yourself a mini-reward.
+If this feels challenging, consider setting a small goal, like reaching out to one person per week.
+Or, gamify it by setting a target goal (reach out to 5 people), batching it into one day, and giving yourself a mini-reward.

 Questions.
-Please share your responses in the comments.
+Please share your responses in the comments—I love hearing from you.

 Have you ever reconnected with someone you’d lost touch with for years?
 If so, how did it go?
 If not, are there any people from your past that you’d like to reconnect with?